Keto and Gut Health: The Truth About the Ketogenic Diet

 • Cyclical or Pulsed Keto: Some individuals follow a cyclical keto approach, incorporating periods of higher carbohydrate intake.
 This may involve cycling in and out of ketosis on a weekly or monthly basis.

-• Targeted Keto: Targeted keto involves consuming a higher amount of carbohydrates around workouts to support physical activity while maintaining ketosis at other times.
+Targeted Keto: Targeted keto involves consuming a higher amount of carbohydrates around workouts to support physical activity while maintaining ketosis at other times.

 Who should avoid a ketogenic diet?

 Note that the keto diet is not for everyone, especially those with special nutrition requirements.
+In fact, this diet is mainly prescribed for very particular medical circumstances, such as managing epilepsy symptoms and diminishing neuroinflammation.

-Pregnant or breastfeeding women should avoid the keto diet as they require special nutrition to nourish their little one.
+Pregnant or breastfeeding women should avoid the keto diet as they require special nutrition to nourish their little ones.
 Interestingly, being pregnant actually pushes your body into ketosis even if you continue eating carbohydrates, because your body must shift the way it uses energy to help grow your baby [4].

 The amazing process of a baby's development relies on glucose, the rich energy source that is formed from carbohydrates [5].
 Did you know that 60% of a baby’s energy goes towards growing their brain [6]?
 This big job can’t rely on just glucose, and instead also pulls energy from ketones to get the job done.
 Making sure to eat a balanced diet of carbohydrates, proteins, and fats is the best way to provide your baby with the energy it needs.